SarahNadeau/cluster-detection/README.md

 | NC_045512v2 | ncov | 2019-12-22 | REFERENCE | China | ? |
 | MT520428.1 | ncov | 2020-03-07 | North America | USA | CONF_A |
 | MT520429.1 | ncov | 2020-03-08 | North America | USA | CONF_A |

-Note that due to automated context set selection for SARS-CoV-2, the only fields available for trait reconstruction are 'region', 'country', and 'division'.
-For the bacteria workflow, 'region' and 'country' are reconstructed by default and you can specify an additional column to reconstruct if you'd like, e.g. 'location' or 'annotation'.
-The 'divison' metadata column is optional in this case.

-Note also that the bacteria workflow uses parsnp, which renames strains to the filename and appends '.ref' to the reference filename.
-Your metadata strain names need to conform to the parsnp strain names.